andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

 script, then later, Upgrade the existing table with an update_time column and a column referencing the id of a topic.
 A new Topic table is also added.

+### Update 1.0.2
+Updated to use blog repository interface instead of Factories.

+Added Product filtered product list at /blog/index/products which displays products with the following conditions:

+        Filters: 'price' > 10.00 AND 'price' < 20.00 AND 'visibility' === 4 AND 'status' === 1
+        Order By: 'price', 'desc'
+        Page Size: 6

 ## Update 1.0.1

 ### System Configuration